eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 attestation declares that Relying Parties SHOULD no longer trust a particular attestation, even though the attestation is still valid temporally and contains a valid Provider signature.
-As described in section 4.2.4 of \[TrustModel\], during the process of releasing an attestation, a Relying Party SHOULD verify that the Provider has not revoked the attestation.
+As described in section 6.3.2.3, during the process of releasing an attestation, a Relying Party SHOULD verify that the Provider has not revoked the attestation.
 Revocation checking is a process that takes place after the Relying Party has validated that the validity period of